 Academic Distinction - Awarded for consistent excellence in clerkships to students who demonstrate the qualities most valued in a physician.
 Students must achieve a specified percent of Honors during the Year III/IV Continuum to receive this award.
-Note: This award supersedes Graduation with Highest Distinction and Dean's Recognition Years III & IV beginning with the Class of 2023.

-Dean's Recognition Years III & IV - This designation is utilized to identify the consistently superior student in the Year III/IV required clerkships.

 Alpha Omega Alpha National Honor Society - The major consideration for election is the, "promise of future leadership in medicine," either as a practitioner or academician as reflected in a student's academic record in medical school and other achievements.
-The selection committee considers student academic 2021 - 2022 Medical Student Handbook 13 Keck School of Medicine of USC performance, character, integrity and other factors such as extracurricular medical activities and research accomplishments in making its determinations.
-New members are elected in August/September of the senior year.
-For the Class of 2022, students must be in the top 50% of their class (as computed by a formula that covers all years of medical school to the time of election) to be considered for membership but only up to 20% of the class may be elected.
-For the Class of 2023: The overall score is calculated from student performance on: Year I system examinations (weighted evenly; scores averaged), the Year II system and ICS examinations (weighted evenly; scores averaged), and Year III core clerkships (Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics/Gynecology, and Surgery).
-The contribution of a student's performance on the Class of 2024: The overall score is calculated from student performance on the Year III core clerkships (Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics, Sychiatry, Obstetrics, Sychiatry, Obstetrics, Sychiatry, Obstetrics, Gynecology, and Surgery).
-The contribution of a student's performance on the core clerkships is calculated as the proportion of clerkships is calculated as the proportion of clerkships completed with grades of Honors.
-For the Class of 2024: The overall score is calculated from student performance on the Year III core clerkships (Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics/Gynecology, and Surgery).
+The selection committee considers student academic performance, professionalism, service, leadership and research and scholarship in making its determinations.
+New members are selected in August/September of the senior year.

+Class of 2023: The overall score is calculated from student performance on: Year I system examinations (weighted evenly; scores averaged), the Year II system and ICS examinations (weighted evenly; scores averaged), and Year III core clerkships (Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics/Gynecology, and Surgery).
 The contribution of a student's performance on the core clerkships is calculated as the proportion of clerkships completed with grades of Honors.

-Participation in AOA for the Class of 2025 and beyond is under consideration.
+Class of 2024 and 2025: The overall score for determination of eligibility is calculated from student performance on the core clerkships (Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics/Gynecology, and Surgery).
+The contribution of a student's performance on the core clerkships is calculated as the proportion of clerkships completed with grades of Honors.
+Once deemed eligible, the academic metrics are removed, the applications blinded, and the selection is based on leadership, service, and research and scholarship.
+No more than 20% of the class may ultimately be selected for AOA.

+Class of 2026 and beyond: The criteria is the same as for the classes of 2024 and 2025 except that neurology will be a required core clerkship and included in the calculation of core clerkship performance.